ZhouShiYong17/MINIPROJECT/README.md

 By doing so, the accuracy of the model has improved from 44.9 to 51.02% **`For further findings and explanations, please refer to the Jupyter Notebook on Data Analysis for Competitive matches and Find_Early_Mid_Late_game_team_comp`**
 ## 5 Conclusion
+Due to the limit of time of this assignment, this model ONLY has around 53% of  accuracy .  (elaborate it more)